gerstrong/Commander-Genius/readme.txt

 - VIDEO SYSTEM -
 Being cross-platform, there are many methods to detect different resolutions on a system.

-Gernerally it is not necessary, because many resolutions are already supported, but if you want to support other resolutions that you don't find in the options list just modify the "resolutions.cfg" file by hand.
+Generally it is not necessary, because many resolutions are already supported, but if you want to support other resolutions that you don't find in the options list just modify the "resolutions.cfg" file by hand.
 CG always reads this file and checks whether your card and monitor support it.